aj-in/Plant-Disease-Detection-using-CNN/README.md

-# Plant-Disease-Detector-using-CNN
+# PlantDoc

+Most of the times it is difficult manually identify each crop and asses its growth, health.
+To solve this repetitive task Convolutional Neural Networks were deployed on a website, which would take an input from a farmer and classify whether a tomato plant has a given disease or not (based on the image of the leaf)
-This projects aims to detect blight in leaves of tomato plant using CNN
+This projects ultimately aims to detect blight in leaves of tomato plant using CNN

 ###
 The trained model classifies the leaves into the following categories: